JGor17/Chat-Pod-Data-Processor/README.md

 This tells the program to show both private and public messages made by "me" which is me, and sort them by time.
 (dashed lines represent information that I censored to protect the privacy of these individuals)

+**Note:** When rerunning the program, make sure to delete the "out" before running the program again.